Learn In 10 Minutes

 - The flow of new content/knowledge is balanced by learning to apply and integrate your skills together

-- You actually know how to practice everything you learn in the most effective way to see results
+- You actually know how to use guitar practice in the most effective way to see results

 Until and unless these elements are in place, be cautious about what sources you turn to for information about learning guitar and reaching your musical goals.

 Many guitarists take advice from any guitar player who is more advanced than they are.
 Fact is, being an excellent guitar player isn’t the same as being an expert guitar teacher.
 There is a difference between “having great musical skills” and having the skills to “train” others.
 More importantly, there is a difference between an average guitar teacher and a top-level guitar teacher who has taught hundreds of people to become world-class guitar players.
-This is why you should never judge a guitar teacher by how well he plays - you must judge him by how well his guitar students play.
+This is why you should judge a guitar teacher by how well his guitar students play.

 An expert guitar teacher is the only person you should be learning from.
-Learning from anyone else will only slow down your progress and actually damage your musical growth.
+Learning from anyone else will only slow down your guitar playing progress and actually damage your musical growth.

-Now that you know the 9 main things that hurt your guitar playing, make the needed changes in your approaches to practicing to reach your musical goals faster.
+Now that you know the 9 main guitar practice mistakes that hurt your guitar playing, make the needed changes in your approaches to practicing to reach your musical goals faster.
 To get more help with this, watch this free video about the best way to practice guitar.